careers-computer-forensics-examiner-990x358

 • Provide expert testimony in court

-Those that work for law enforcement or a government agency will likely have different daily tasks and requirements from those that work in the private sector.
+Those who work for law enforcement or a government agency will likely have different daily tasks and requirements from those who work in the private sector.

 Computer Forensics Examiner Professional Certification

 There are a few different certifications that one can pursue.
 The right choice for anyone pursuing this career will depend on that person’s specific career goals.
-The following are a few of the most commonly requested by employers of computer forensic examiners in the field.
+The following are a few of the most commonly requested by employers of computer forensic examiners.

 • Certified Computer Forensics Examiner: From the Information Assurance Certification Review Board (IACRB), the CCFE credential requires both a traditional exam and a practical, take-home exam in which test-takers are given a mock forensics case to analyze, write up a legal report, and submit the findings within 60 days.

 • Certified Digital Forensics Examiner: The National Initiative for Cybersecurity Careers and Studies (NICCS) is a government program that offers the CDFE course.
-This comprehensive course can be completed in a five-day in-person training or an online self-study option.
+This comprehensive course can be completed in five days of in-person training or through an online self-study option.

 Writer